theprogramking/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is a way of manipulating elements on a webpage.

 2. What is an event?
+An event in when a user does something like click or press a key.

 3. What is an event listener?
+An event listener returns a callback function when a user does something.

 4. Why would we convert a NodeList into an Array?
+So you can use Array methods.

 5. What is a component?
+A component is a resuable piece of HTML, CSS, and JavaScript code.

 ### Git Set up